hillj1895/GPS-Plotter/README.md

 what havoc this would cause if it could!
 So you need to add an upload button to get data.

 You're task is to get the data, and be able to read/parse it.
 I recommend using [Papa Parser](http://papaparse.com/) to parse the CSV.
 That way you don't have to make you're own reader, but that's up to you.
-I always advocate not
-reinvent the wheel, and be lazy (in a good way)!
+I almost always advocate not to reinvent the wheel, and be lazy (in a good way)!

-###: 4:
+### 4: Plot Data from File

+This is a big step.
+This is where most of the Javascript programming will happen.
+If I had to break this down into 2 steps I would say:

+#### 1: Just put points on the Map

+Just plot the points onto the map.

+#### 2: Assign Colors to Clusters

+Assign points colors according to their cluster/class.

+### 5: Add Time Range Filter Control

+I would imagine implementing this with a slider or two text fields that take a **begin time**, and an **end time**.
+The idea is to just plot points that are within the two time ranges (inclusively) (i.e. 1/3/2015 - 1/5/2015 should include all points within those tow days and everytnig in between).

+### More?

+If you manage to get this far, we have other features that would be cool additions.

+### Help?

+You can contact us, and ask questions on Github Issues; which you can populate yourself, and I'll add stuff too.